 Peru is a country with incredibly beautiful places and several different climate zones.
 Before starting any travel, it is essential to inform yourself about the vaccination requirements of the country you will visit.
-Otherwise you might experience an unpleasant or even dangerous surprise.
+Otherwise, you might experience an unpleasant or even dangerous surprise.
 For Peru, there are no specific vaccination requirements needed and you do not have to show your vaccination certificate to be able to enter the country.
 However, there are a few highly recommended and optional vaccinations that you should consider before your trip.
-Here some tips for healthy travel in Peru.
+Here are some tips for healthy travel in Peru.

 Everything you need to know about the immunizations for travel to Peru

 HIGHLY RECOMMENDED VACCINES